 The primary disadvantage is the cost of leasing or owning and operating the system.
-Also, the practice of voting using remote handsets introduces the possibility of a new kind of fraud, in the form of illegal proxy voting (e.g. a member gives their handset to another member to illicitly delegate their vote).
-The Committee has proposed a measure to discourage proxy voting.
+Also, the practice of voting using remote handsets introduces the possibility of a new kind of fraud; in the form of illegal proxy voting (e.g. a member gives their handset to another member to illicitly delegate their vote).